n0924/PromiseKeeper/README.md

 financial burdens.
 Most of us are aware of the importance of setting budgets; however, not everyone is capable of staying on budget.
-This application is for people, such as students, who want to optimize their limited funds by improving their financial management. </p>
+This application is for people who want to optimize their funds by managing their finance well. </p>

 <br>